MisoAI/miso-client-js-sdk/development.md

 ## Publish to NPM
 On GitHub
-* Create and publish a release, which will trigger an npm publish.
+* Create and publish a release (or prerelease), which will trigger an npm publish.
+* If it's a release (not prerelease), the doc site will be published as well.

 ## Publish doc site
 On GitHub